The Caucasian Ovcharka dog is an ancient breed that is believed to have be roaming the Caucasus Mountains between Europe and Asia for over 2000 years!

 The Ovcharka Dog Breed is MASSIVE…

-Which means that if…
+This means that if…

 He’s also….

-And while…It would be nice if the term Caucasian actually gave us a hint as to what color his coat might be, the truth is that Caucasian Ovcharka can come in all sorts of solid and mixed colors so don’t let that part of the name fool you.
+Going to be “intolerably hairy” and is going to need rigorous brushing (they say twice a week, but we say daily) and regular baths to get rid of all that shedding hair… (and good luck trying to get this giant into the tub)!
+And while it would be nice if the term Caucasian gave us a hint as to what color his coat might be, the truth is that Caucasian Ovcharka can come in all sorts of solid and mixed colors, so don’t let that part of the name fool you.

 Caucasian Ovcharka temperament

-Probably the best way to describe a Caucasian Sheppard dog temperament would be to call them a huge teddy bear that doesn’t particularly trust strangers.
-You see, this big lovable guy is growing to be a perfect addition to most households.
+Probably the best way to describe a Caucasian Sheppard dog temperament would be to call them a giant teddy bear that doesn’t particularly trust strangers.
+This big lovable guy is growing to be a perfect addition to most households.
+That said, however, because the Caucasian Ovcharaka has been bred to be an intelligent, independent thinker, he can tend to be a bit headstrong and will need a firm owner to prevent him from simply doing as he pleases.

 He’ll also….

-- And due to his territorial nature, unless socialized early on, your Caucasian is not likely enjoy interacting with strangers.
+- And due to his territorial nature, unless socialized early on, your Caucasian is not likely to enjoy interacting with strangers.

-- Obedience classes are also advisable with this breed, since they are headstrong and tend to do as they please.
+- Obedience classes are also advisable with this breed since they are headstrong and tend to do as they please.

+Additionally, while many owners will tell you that this dog is not very active, the puppy version is.
 So, if you do decide to adopt a Caucasian Ovcharaka puppy, you’ll need to provide them with plenty of room to run and stretch.

 Is the Caucasian a healthy Dog?

-- Hip dysplasia in later life like most big breeds.
+- Hip dysplasia in later life, like most big breeds.

 - As well as cataracts.